Rachel Rosenberg at RKF

 Q: We’ve heard you use the reference “Snack Row” to identify Little Santa Monica Boulevard in Beverly Hills, where shoppers can pick up little treats like gourmet popcorn, or Sprinkles cupcakes and ice cream.
 What makes this area so popular for these kinds of businesses?

 It serves as one of the pieces of the Golden Triangle.
 Unlike some of the retail corridors, Little Santa Monica has always been a service street.
 It’s approachable and it’s not intimidating.
 I think there are certain areas of Beverly Hills that can be a bit intimidating and that street is not one of them.
 It’s always had a really nice mix of local service merchants, anyone from a shoe repair store to a local jeweler to eyebrow bar, very much catering to the local population.
 I think Snack Row has come into itself with the foundation being the launch of Sprinkles.
-Prior to that, there was always a nice healthy collection of tenants like Le Pain Quotidien, Panini Café, K Chocolatier – a great grouping of local merchants.
+Prior to that, there was always a nice healthy collection of tenants like Le Pain Quotidien, Panini Café which serves delicious panini press sandwiches, K Chocolatier – a great grouping of local merchants.
 And because it is so close to the residential population and it does have parking that’s close by, it makes it easy to drive in and grab a baguette, a cupcake or a snack and be on their way.

 We’ve now done over 45 transactions for Chipotle in the Greater LA market place, which is quite significant.
 Chipotle is one of the first forays into QSR and fast casual dining.
 Because they were first to the market, they had a nice head start in defining themselves and perching themselves high above the food chain, not only as a direct competitor to many of the new tenants that have come to market, but they’ve set the bar in terms of service, quality of food and high standards for the price point.
 I think what makes it so popular not only in Southern California but across the country is a definite correlation between quality and price point.
 They’ve been able to marry that extremely well.
 You know when you’re walking into a Chipotle unit that you’re going to experience quality, creative, organic food at an inexpensive price.
 That, coupled with the fact that a lot of Angelenos who are consuming Chipotle are doing so on the go.
 Chipotle’s real estate strategically placing themselves in Southern California has allowed for customers to pull in to nice convenient format, eat their food and go.
 That real estate is very hard to come by.
 It was a painstaking process for them to find that exact real estate in the market and they didn’t take secondary positions in doing so.